Ralph Adams Cram: Publications

 Cram also wrote fiction.
 A number of his stories, notably "The Dead Valley", were published in a collection entitled Black Spirits and White (Stone & Kimball, 1895).
 The collection has been called "one of the undeniable classics of weird fiction".
 H. P. Lovecraft wrote, "In 'The Dead Valley' the eminent architect and mediævalist Ralph Adams Cram achieves a memorably potent degree of vague regional horror through subtleties of atmosphere and description."
+Henry S. Whitehead described Black Spirits and White as "a delightful rendition of several characteristic ghost stories."